Nafees10/navm/spec/instructions.md

 * _`ReturnVal`_
 Pops a value from stack, sets it as the return value of currently executing function. **Does NOT terminate execution**
 * _`Terminate`_
-Terminates execution of function. **Must be called at end of function, or it'll segfault**
+Terminates execution of function.
+In older versions, its necessary to call `Terminate` at end of a function.
+No longer the case.